Google issues new warning to 3 billion Chrome users - ExBulletin

 SOPA Image/LightRocket via Getty Images

-Chrome is currently used by more than 3 billion people worldwide, and all of them urgently need to update their browsers.
+Chrome is now used by more than 3 billion users worldwide, but everyone should make updating their browser a priority after Google discovered a zero-day exploit in the browser for the first time this year.

-In a new blog post, Google confirms that a zero-day vulnerability has been found in Chrome on Windows, Mac and Linux.
-This is the first zero-day spotted in a browser in 2023, confirming that Google is aware the exploit actually exists.
+In a new blog post, Google confirms its discovery of the Zero Day vulnerability, affecting Chrome on Windows, Mac, and Linux.
+Google also confirmed that it is aware that exploits do exist.

 The vulnerability CVE-2023-2033 is due to Type Confusion in V8.
 This means that when a program uses one method to allocate or initialize a resource, an incompatible method accesses that resource, providing unsecured access to the browser’s memory.
 Occurs when possible.